vikrantkamat/trae-agent/README.md

 ### Setup API Keys

-We recommend to configure Trae Agent using the config file.
+I recommend to configure Trae Agent using the config file.

 You can also set your API keys as environment variables: